lalopmak/colemak-evil/README.md

 Lalopmak Evil
 ============

 A variant of colemak-evil.el/colemak.vim that takes some of Shai's ideas even further.
 This mapping aims to be even more geometric/movement-based, exploiting the directional intuition that makes us so good at playing games.
-Ergonomicness is also a goal, while mnemonicness is not.
+Ergonomicness is also a goal, while mnemonicness is not a primary goal (though I've attempted to bring some back).

 A draft diagram can be found near the top of [this file](https://raw.github.com/lalopmak/lalopmak-evil/master/lalopmak-evil-libraries.el).